cloudblog004/fantasticfoodies/content/en/posts/3285-steps-to-prepare-super-quick-homemade-faux-chicken-parmagiana.md

 1. Make ready  mozarella

 He begins by placing a skinless boneless chicken breast in plastic wrap and hitting it with a tenderizer to flatten it to about a half inch.
 Chicken Parmesan is made of components I love, like juicy chicken, savory Parmesan cheese, tangy tomato sauce This brings me to the assembly and what makes my Chicken Parmigiana so good.
 In Australia we call them chicken pyjamas.
-E.g. &#34;Yeah I reckon I&#39;ll have some of them chicken pyjamas thanks love&#34;.
+E.g. *Yeah I reckon I&#39;ll have some of them chicken pyjamas thanks love*.

 <!--inarticleads2-->